Cart 0

 “What stood out the most was the opportunity to connect with other JA staff from around the world to celebrate how we are all doing the same things . . . but in unique ways.”

-The next JA Global Orientation cohort will meet for one hour, twice a week, starting around mid-September at 8amEDT/2pmCEST/8pmHKT.
+The next JA GO will start September 15, taking place every Tuesday and Thursday at 9amEST/3pmCEST/9pmHKT.
 The cohort is open to 50 JA staff and will have synchronous and asynchronous sessions, all on Zoom.
 Each JA staffer who completes the requirements will receive a credential and badge for LinkedIn, plus a few surprises.
-Apply using the form below.
+Sign up using the form below.
 You’ll also be automatically added to the OneJA Newsletter mailing list.

 JA Worldwide Fellows